 - Inflammation or infection of the gallbladder (acute cholecystitis).

 - Inflammation or infection of the common bile duct (cholangitis), which can occur when gallstones get stuck in the common bile duct.
 Though rare, this can damage the liver or spread infection.

-gallstones in your common bile duct increase as you get older.
+Overall, about 10 to 15 out of 100 people with gallstones have them in the common bile duct.
+Your chances of getting gallstones in your common bile duct increase as you get older.
 As many as 25 out of 100 elderly people with gallstones have them in the common bile duct.1

 Doctors seldom recommend surgery to remove gallstones that are not causing symptoms if the only purpose is to prevent gallbladder cancer.